dylhowe/Intro-to-Python-Basic-Functions/README.md

 ﻿This was one of my first python projects from George Washington University's Data Analytics and Visualization course.
-The assignment explores introductory python functions such as reading and writing to CSV's and basic data manipulation.
+The assignment explores introductory python functions such as reading and writing to CSV's and basic data manipulation without the use of packages like NumPy or Pandas.
+Below are the two assignment criteria.

 ## Option 1: PyBank

-!

 In this challenge, you are tasked with creating a Python script for analyzing the financial records of your company.
 You will be given two sets of revenue data (`budget_data_1.csv` and `budget_data_2.csv`).
 Each dataset is composed of two columns: `Date` and `Revenue`.
 (Thankfully, your company has rather lax standards for accounting so the records are simple.)